persteenolsen/flask-vercel-hello-world/README.md

 A Web Application with Python version 3.12.1 and Flask version 3.0.0

+Last updated: 30-11-2024

+At Vercel Cloud the Node Version 20 is selected

 # Installing

 - Download Python from the official website [Python](https://python.org/)